srbbans/JustQuotes/README.md

 # JustQuotes

-A Cross Platform App for Android & IOS, Build with React-native. :)
+-A Cross Platform App for Android & IOS, Build with React-native. :)